SecretNest/ImageStore/doc/cmdlet/Extension/SearchExtension.md

 # Search-ImageStoreExtension
-Searches all extensions records which matches the conditions provided.
+Searches all records of extensions which matches the conditions provided.

 Alias: SearchExtension